-provide client-centered holistic nursing care across the lifespan by responding to evidenced wellness states manage and coordinate care for individuals, groups and families experiencing disruptions in wellness states practice as a member within the profession of nursing
+- provide client-centered holistic nursing care across the lifespan by responding to evidenced wellness states - manage and coordinate care for individuals, groups and families experiencing disruptions in wellness states - practice as a member within the profession of nursing

-PLEASE NOTE: Students interested in pursuing the nursing program will initially be enrolled into the AS in Health Students must complete the pre-requisites in order to become eligible to apply for selective admission for entrar
+PLEASE NOTE: Students interested in pursuing the nursing program will initially be enrolled into the AS in Health Science degree as pre-nursing majors.
+Students must complete the pre-requisites in order to become eligible to apply for selective admission for entrance into the nursing program.